 Our deadlines are consistent from year-to-year.

 For First-Year applicants, the Early Action deadline is October 15 and the Regular Decision deadline is January 15.
-For a First-Year student to receive priority consideration for merit-based scholarships, they will need to apply by December 15.

 You can find information about last year's accepted students on our First-Year Student Profile page.

 All First-Year applicants must have a school evaluation submitted on their behalf.
 All First-Year students applying Regular Decision or who are deferred from Early Action must submit one teacher recommendation.